TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Time-delay measurement

-For each dataset, the quasar images' photometry was measured with the same methodology as \citet{millon20b} that we briefly summarize here.
-After bias, flat and sky corrections, each exposure's PSF is modelled as a Moffat profile fit combined with regularized pixel adjustments of 5 stars with similar luminosity as the lens in the field.
-The MCS deconvolution algorithm \citep{magain98} is then applied to the lensed images in order to deblend the flux of an image from its counterpart, the lensing galaxy and the arc.
+For each dataset, the quasar images' photometry was measured with the same methodology as \citet{millon20b} that we briefly summarise here.
+After bias, flat, and sky corrections, each exposure's PSF is modelled as a Moffat profile fit combined with regularised pixel adjustments of five stars with similar luminosity as the lens in the field.
+The MCS deconvolution algorithm \citep{magain98} is then applied to the lensed images in order to deblend the flux of an image from its counterpart, the lensing galaxy, and the arc.

 Finally, a deconvolution of reference stars is carried out using the previously built PSF.
-Stars displaying the most photometric stability are chosen to calculate a median photometric normalization coefficient for each exposure.
+Stars displaying the most photometric stability are chosen to calculate a median photometric normalisation coefficient for each exposure.
 This step helps to correct image-to-image systematics resulting from PSF variations across epochs.
-Fig.~\ref{fig:wfi_hst} shows a stack of the exposures taken with the WFI with the stars used to compute the PSF and the normalisation of each epoch.
+Fig.~\ref{fig:wfi_hst} shows a stack of the exposures taken with the WFI, with the stars used to compute the PSF and the normalisation of each epoch.

 The resulting light curves are shown on the top panel of Fig.~\ref{fig:lcs_data}.
 The three monitoring datasets presented are merged into a single light curve by fitting for possible magnitude and flux shifts between instruments on the overlapping parts of the light curves.
-The resulting combined dataset is referred to as "ECAM+SMARTS+WFI".
+The resulting combined dataset is referred to as 'ECAM+SMARTS+WFI'.